go-gitea/gitea/docs/content/doc/installation/database-preparation.en-us.md

     Enter the password as prompted.

 2. Create database user which will be used by Gitea, authenticated by password.
+This example uses `'gitea'` as password.
+Please use a secure password for your instance.

     For local database: